chrisking/PersonalizePOC/README.md

 ## Process:

 1. Deploying Your Working Environment
-1. Validating and Importing Target Time Series Data
+1. Validating and Importing User-Item-Interaction Data
+1. Validating and Importing Item-Metadata
-1. Validating and Importing Related Time Series Data (To Test)
+1. Validating and Importing User-Metadata
-1. Creating and Evaluating Your First Predictors
+1. Creating and Evaluating Your First Solutions
-1. Importing Related Time Series Data (To Use)
+1. Importing Item / User metadata to Use
-1. Creating and Evaluating Related Time Series Enabled Predictors
+1. Creating and Evaluating Related Metadata Solutions
 1. Next Steps

 That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
 It is recommended that you operate steps 2 and 4 beforehand.
 Once the related data has been successfully imported you can delete it so that it does not muddy the results from your first Predictor.